-After successful completion of this course, the students should be able to
+After successful completion of this course, the students should be able to:

-- CO1: Identify eigen values and eigen vectors of matrices and examine the consistency of system of linear equations. - CO2: Apply orthogonal diagonalisation to convert quadratic form to canonical form. - CO3: Solve first order ordinary differential equations and apply them to certain physical situations. - CO4: Solve higher order ordinary differential equations and apply them to electrical circuits. - CO5: Evaluate the total derivative of a function, expand the given function as series and locate the maximum and minimum for multivariate function. - CO6: Determine Rank, Inverse, Eigen Values, Eigen vetors of the given matrix, Maxima-Minima of the function and Solve Differential equations using MATLAB
+- CO1: Identify eigenvalues and eigenvectors, apply Cayley Hamilton theorem to Matrix Manipulation and apply orthogonal diagonalisation to convert quadratic form to canonical form. - CO2: Apply suitable techniques of differentiation and integration to various functions and - identify the maxima and minima of functions of one variable. - CO3: Solve first order ordinary differential equations and apply them to certain physical situations. - CO4: Solve higher order ordinary differential equations arising in real world situations. - CO5: Evaluate the total derivative of a function, expand the given function as series and locate the maximum and minimum for multivariate functions. - CO6: Determine Rank, Inverse, Eigenvalues, Eigenvectors of the given matrix, solve Differential equations and locate Maxima-Minima of the function using MATLAB

-Pre-requisite : Nil
+Pre-requisite: Basics of Matrices, Differentiation and Integration